 - Lunging towards perceived threats

-These behaviors can come from fear or past bad experiences2.
-Dogs that didn’t get socialized well might see others as threats3.
+These behaviours can come from fear or past bad experiences.
+Dogs that didn’t get socialised well might see others as threats.
 By watching for these signs, owners can start fixing the problem early.

 Types of Aggression in Dogs